 Sociological study of sex and gender roles.
-Study of historical and contemporary constructions of masculinity and femininity, the effect of culture on gender roles and the social institutions and movements associated with sex and gender identity.
+Study of historical and contemporary constructions of masculinity and femininity, the effect of culture on gender roles and the social institutions and movements associated with sex and gender identity (C-ID SOCI 140)

-Prerequisite: None.
-Departmental Recommendation: Successful completion of SOC 100 or SOC 100H, Eligibility for ENGL 101, Eligibility for MATH 090.
+or SOC 100H.
+Eligibility for ENGL 101 and MATH 090.
 Applicable: UC, CSU, Associate Degree Applicable.